KQM-git/TCL/equipment/weapons/catalysts.md

 | CRIT Rate% | 7.2% - 33.1% |

 * Lost Prayer does not reset upon leaving combat, ONLY upon switching to a different character or if the character is defeated - [Konbo\#0004](../../evidence/equipment/weapons.md#lost-prayer-to-the-sacred-winds)
+* The buff timer starts ticking and continues ticking whether the holder is on the field or not.
+However the character only gains a stack every 4 seconds if that character is on field.

 {% endtab %}

 {% tab title="Details" %}